livecode/livecode/docs/specs/java-ffi-dsl.md

 java package, and their constructors, methods, variables and constants.

-All java class definitions should have a unique representation in the DSL (indeed in many cases it will be very similar)
+All java class definitions should have a unique representation in the DSL (indeed in many cases it will be very similar).

+The extension `.lcb-java` is recommended for java class definitions using this syntax.

 ## DSL syntax
 ### Package definition
-A package consists of a declaration of the Name, a ModuleName which is used for the LiveCode Builder output module, and a collection of class and interface definitions, and use clauses.
+A package consists of a declaration of the Name and a collection of class and interface definitions, and use clauses.

 	Package
-	  : "foreign" "package" <Name: QualifiedName> "named" <ModuleName: STRING> SEPARATOR { Definition SEPARATOR }
+	  : "foreign" "package" <Name: QualifiedName>
+		{ Definition SEPARATOR }
 		"end" "package"